 Receiving financial aid is dependent upon maintaining satisfactory academic progress.
 Please note that federal Pell Grants and SEOG grants are based on eligibility determined by Congressional action, and funding levels are subject to change.

 You may request an increase to your budget for either the one-time computer expense or to cover the cost of health insurance.
-Forms to request both of these increases are available on our forms page under the link to the appropriate aid year.
-When the request has been processed, you should receive an email notification, usually within about one month from the time you submit the form.
+You'll find these forms on our forms page under the link to the appropriate aid year.
+When we've processed your request, you should receive an email notification from us, usually within about one month from the time you submit the form.

-If your financial aid award package is modified after the release of the official financial aid award, you should receive an email notification about the revisions.
+If SFS modifies your financial aid offer after the release of the official financial aid offer, you should receive an email notification about the revisions.

-For more information about types of aid included in your financial aid award, please click here.
-Students should review the sections that apply in their particular situation.
+Follow this link for more information about types of aid included in your financial aid offer.
+Students should read the sections that apply in their particular situation.

 Please email all questions to firstname.lastname@example.org or call (434) 982-6000.